canonical-web-and-design/maas-gui-vanilla-theme/README.md

 ## Change log

+### v1.2.0

+- Created new notification group style, to be used when multiple notifications of one category are to be displayed on the screen without swamping the UI.
+- New secondary page navigation pattern has been included.
+This shall be used as secondary navigation for pages which are too long or require tabbed content.
+- Meter element has been styled to follow our new component color styles.
+Can be used to show machine information such as CPU, RAM e.t.c.

 ### v1.1.1

 - Uploading missing font assets and giving the ability to turn on or off local assets for fonts in ```_settings.defaults.scss```